About the author

 Answering clients’ questions, especially if it helps them, is a great way to prove your knowledge and build rapport.

-Networking is effective online and offline, so use platforms like Facebook Events to see what’s happening near where you live.
-Also, sites like Meetup and LinkedIn are helpful for networking events.
+Networking is effective online and offline, so use platforms like Facebook Events to see what’s happening near your home.
+Sites like Meetup and LinkedIn are also helpful for networking events.

 Search for Freelancing Opportunities